This form is used by car park occupants requesting, or who have previously requested, exemptions from the Congestion Levy.

 Car sales parking and car hire spaces

-The parking space must be used exclusively for parking motor vehicles for the purpose of offering such vehicles for sale or hire on the premises.
+The parking space must be used exclusively for parking motor vehicles for the purpose of offering the vehicles for sale or hire from the premises.

 Car service spaces